sasamil/parsing-arithmetic-expression/README.md

 c) If no operator has been found, we are going to make next try with the operators of the next (higher) precedence level.

-d) If we have made searches for all the operators from all the precedence levels and found nothing - it means that entire expression is enclosed within the redundant parentheses (e.g. (x+y-z) ).
-In that case, parentheses should be just trimmed on both ends and we are going on with a) again.
+d) If the entire expression is enclosed within the redundant parentheses (e.g. (x+y-z) ), parentheses should be just trimmed on both ends and we can go on with a) again.